Where are they now?!

 He said of his Trinity House backing: “It helped me quite a lot as I would not have been able to do this otherwise, it is nice to be backed by an organisation so prestigious.

-“The Professional Yacht Cadetship is well structured so doing your training this way gives you targets, rather than doing it all in little bits.
+“The Superyacht Cadetship is well structured so doing your training this way gives you targets, rather than doing it all in little bits.
 It points you in the right direction for a long-term career.”